|The Suwannee Valley Humane Society|

 Donations welcome but please call ahead to be certain someone is there to help unload them.

-* 'SPRING FLING' ON SATURDAY, MAY 4th AT THE SHELTER, 10am to 2pm
+* 'SPRING FLING' first SATURDAY IN MAY AT THE SHELTER, 10am to 2pm

 -- come enjoy the food, fun and see the animals! --

 * 'PET SHOW' October 11th, 2014 at the Suwannee Coliseum in Live Oak.

 ---CONGRATULATIONS TO ALL OF LAST YEAR'S WINNERS.
 WE HOPE TO SEE YOU AGAIN THIS YEAR!

 1) All Cats over 9 months of age are $30.00 each.
 Kittiens up to 9 months are $45.00 each.
 We have many colors and ages to choose from.
 See these lovely kitties and take one home!

 2) We now offer pet Microchips to the public for $15.00 each.
 Call for information or stop in.

 --Dogs: All are spayed or neutered.
 They are given 5 in 1 shots, heartworm tested, rabies shot, heartworm preventive given monthly.
 Puppies: All are spayed or neutered before leaving shelter, given at least one 5 in 1 shot (Series of 3), rabies shot or coupon given, heartworm preventive given at 4 months.
 They are wormed monthly.

 --Cats: All are spayed or neutered.
 They are feline leukemia tested, given shots, wormed monthly, given rabies shots.
 Kittens: All are spayed or neutered before leaving shelter.
 They are feline leukemia tested, given at least one shot (Series of 3), wormed monthly, rabies shot or coupon to get one.